 The International Pediatric MS Study Group has written a series of articles, highlighting the advances, unanswered questions and challenges in diagnosing and treating MS in children.
 These articles have been published in a supplement

-to the journal Neurology.
-A publication from the Multiple Sclerosis International Federation (MSIF) summarizes the key points from each of these articles.
+A publication from the MS International Federation (MSIF) summarizes the key points from each of these articles.

 In addition to above, in pediatric MS, poor academic performance, difficulty with peer relations, low self esteem, difficulty with acceptance of diagnosis and even depression can be co-existing morbidities.
 While detailed psychosocial evaluation by a trained professional is warranted, pediatric MS support groups